VIB-PSB/ksrates/doc/source/configuration.rst

 A consensus value for the rate-adjustment is needed when multiple rate-adjustments are performed for a species pair.
 The pipeline computes two consensus strategies, but then generates the divergence lines in the mixed plot according to the method specified in the configuration file under ``consensus_peak_for_multiple_outgroups``.

 * ``mean among outgroups``: with this option, the final rate-adjustment of a species pair is the mean of the rate-adjustments obtained from all the used outgroups.
 It is the default method because it avoids to rely on a single voice that could be biased (e.g. bad quality data).
 * ``best outgroup``: with this option, only the rate-adjustment obtained from the best outgroup is considered for the final rate-adjustment of a species pair.
-The best outgroup is the one with the smallest OC segment, which is computed during the relative rate detection.
-The OC segment is a combined measure of how close is the outgroup and how slow is its rate; the smaller the OC segment, the better can the outgroup detect the relative rates.
-The OC is stored in ``correction_table_species.tsv``.
-If one outgroup shows a remarkably slower OC than the others, then it can be worth it to re-run the pipeline (or just the plotting of the mixed distribution) by setting in the configuration file the ``best outgroup`` method.
+The best outgroup is the one with the smallest OC segment, which is also computed through *K*:sub:`S` value decomposition as during relative rate testing.
+The OC segment is a combined measure of how close is the outgroup and how low is its rate; the smaller the OC segment, the better can the outgroup detect the branch-specific *K*:sub:`S` contributions of the two ingroups.
+The OC is stored in ``adjustment_table_species.tsv``.
+If one outgroup shows a remarkably smaller OC than the others, then it can be worth it to re-run the pipeline (or just the plotting of the mixed distribution) by setting in the configuration file the ``best outgroup`` method.
 However, it's first better to check the quality of the rate-adjustment result coming from it, especially if the outgroup species has transcriptome data: its ortholog distributions in ``orthologs_species1_species2.pdf`` should have clear peaks in order to give a reliable rate-adjustment.

 .. _`nextflow_config_section`: